projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

   code/data (< 1M part is for secondary CPU reset code)

 The hypervisor should use minimum memory pages to map from virtual address space into physical address space.
+So ACRN only support map linear addresses to 2-MByte pages, or 1-GByte pages, doesn't support map linear addresses to 4-KByte pages.

 - If 1GB hugepage can be used
   for virtual address space mapping, the corresponding PDPT entry shall be